Aaron-Quickstart/tester_projects/fish-bowl-game/fish-bowl-app/README.md

 - external primary wordback to easily push updates

 ### Future Improvements
-- User added terms
+- Create a way for users to add words (may have to have a log in to save custom word banks)
-- Reach a 500+ word bank
+- Reach a 500+ word bank.
+- Create a way for users to report bugs or make suggestions for the app.